home-assistant/home-assistant.io/source/_integrations/myq.markdown

 ### Pairing with Home Assistant

-- Go to {% my integrations title="Configuration >> Integrations" %} in the Home Assistant UI.
+- Go to {% my integrations title="Settings >> Devices & Services" %} in the Home Assistant UI.
 - Click the button with + sign, and from the list of integrations, select  ***HomeKit Controller***.
 - Select the `MyQ-...` bridge.
 - Enter the pairing code that is physically printed on a sticker on the bridge.